input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 data FUELProxyPolicyRedeemer = FUELProxyPolicyRedeemer
     { version :: Version
-        -- ^ 'version' determines which proxied minting policy the participant -- is interested in the 'FUELOracleDatum'.
+        -- ^ 'version' determines which proxied minting policy the participant -- would like to use in the 'FUELOracleDatum'.
     , mode :: Mode
         -- ^ 'mode' determines whether the participant would like to mint or -- burn tokens.